prdoyle/bosk/docs/USERS.md

 ```

 The hook call-back occurs inside a read context containing a state snapshot taken immediately after the triggering update occurred.
+This means there are no race conditions between bosk reads in a hook versus other bosk updates happening in parallel.

 If a single update triggers multiple hooks, the hooks will run in the order they were registered.